IrwinKwan/painterscat/learning_game_programming_LD26.md

 __2013-04-27	10:33:36__	Trying to add in a "painted line".
 I'm now getting "invalid destination for blit" after adding in some code to try to expand the vertical height of the Surface image.

 __2013-04-27	11:00:03__	Some success - the surface now grows properly and draws the lines moving up toward the top of the screen!

+__2013-04-27	11:12:40__	Next step: to try to rotate the Cat to keep its feet on the "floor", because if this works, then I'd want to always start the painting at the bottomright of the Cat rect.

+__2013-04-27	11:21:02__	Success: I had to reassign the surface after the transformation.

+__2013-04-27	11:22:03__	I'd like to make it so that the cat faces the direction of the mouse cursor, but I think I'll work on the "shooting" mechanic first and try to get the core gameplay working at this point.

+__2013-04-27	11:23:05__	Also: the rect doesn't seem to be rotated with the Surface, I probably have to rotate that too if I want the painting to start always from the cat's lower right side.

+__2013-04-27	11:26:42__	This might work in the future, but the problem is that the rect is clamped and it appears that I can't just arbitrarily move that around too much.
+I will simply hardcode the cases for now, maybe seeing relative transforms is going to be more useful in other engines.

+__2013-04-27	11:31:43__	Paint correctly grows from all directions now.
+I probably need to check at some point if they keep growing past the edges of the screen and lead to a crash though.

+__2013-04-27	11:32:09__	I need to add something for the Paint to collide with before I can do collision detection.
+I will create some random painted Mondrian-style colours.

+__2013-04-27	12:16:20__	The square successfully grows in size and kind of caps off around the screen edges.
+Good enough.
+Time to do square-based collision detection between the Paint and the Square.

+__2013-04-27	12:16:46__	The ideal behaviour, eventually is that the paint will "overwrite" the square and actually cut it such that the half with the least area will disappear (after the line's crossed the square).
+Theoretically I should also stop the growing of the square as well when the paint contacts the square.